 - 2 star anise

-- 1" piece ginger, sliced in rounds
+- 1" piece ginger sliced in 1/4-inch thick coins

-- 1 lemon, juiced, rinds reserved
+- 1 medium lemon juiced, rinds reserved

-- 3 ounces Irish whiskey
+- 3 ounces (89 milliliters) Irish whiskey

 - In a small saucepan over high heat, bring the water, cinnamon sticks, star anise, ginger, and lemon rinds to a rolling boil.

 - Once the water has boiled for 2 minutes, turn off the heat and allow the spices to steep in the water for 5 minutes.